Man Utd 3-0 Sheriff Tiraspol: Cristiano Ronaldo scores on return as United qualify for Europa League knockout stage

 Manchester United qualified for the knockout stage of the Europa League as Cristiano Ronaldo marked his return to the side by scoring in a 3-0 win over Sheriff Tiraspol at Old Trafford.

-Earlier, Ronaldo's Portugal team-mate Diogo Dalot had headed United in front from a corner on the stroke of half-time (44) and second-half substitute Marcus Rashford doubled the lead with a powerful header from a Luke Shaw cross (65).
+Earlier, Ronaldo's Portugal team-mate Diogo Dalot had headed United in front from a corner on the stroke of half-time (44) before substitute Marcus Rashford doubled the lead with a powerful header from a Luke Shaw cross (65).

 Subs: Maguire (6), Rashford (7), Shaw (7), McTominay (6), Van de Beek (n/a).